Regulus (Turner): In England

-On 28 January 1837, the British Institution hosted its annual varnishing day, an event where artists would varnish finalised paintings in front of public audiences.
-Turner entered Regulus for the event, an unusual choice considering his view of the British Institution as a place to sell unwanted paintings, particularly given the significant effort he had already dedicated to repairing the canvas.
+On 28 January 1837, the British Institution hosted its annual varnishing day, an event where artists varnished and made final revisions to their paintings in front of private audiences before their exhibition opened.
+Turner had submitted Regulus for the exhibition, an unusual choice considering his view of the British Institution as a place to sell unwanted paintings, given the significant effort he had already dedicated to repairing the canvas.
 It is possible that he wanted to display the painting to demonstrate how the principles of Claude could be modernised.
-It is also likely that since the premises of the Royal Academy of Arts had been moved from Somerset House to Trafalgar Square, he hoped to use larger paintings to grab the attention of an increased crowd.
+It is also likely that since the premises of the Royal Academy of Arts had been moved from Somerset House to Trafalgar Square, he hoped to use larger paintings there to attract more attention.
 Regulus, which was relatively small compared to the other paintings shown at the exhibition, would be unsuited for this goal.

-While Turner was known for often making extreme modifications to his paintings, especially on varnishing days, Regulus is the only case which has any written or visual description.
-The English artist John Gilbert observed the event, which he described in a letter to Director of the National Portrait Gallery George Scharf 45 years later, in 1882.
-The letter was then published by Scharf's successor Lionel Cust, who published it in the 1895 edition of The Magazine of Art.
-Gilbert claims that Turner used two hog tools to drive flake-white paint into the centre of the canvas to create a misty effect, following ruled lines he had drawn to mark the rays of the Sun.
-He also notes that at an angle, the Sun seemed to bulge out due to the amount of paint which had been added to the area.
-Recent analysis has called many of these details into question.
-No material evidence can be found that guiding lines were drawn for the rays, and the amount of material around the Sun was insufficient to have ever produced a protruding effect.
-The flake-white paint Gilbert described was likely Megilp, which would have produced the dramatic change in atmosphere that he observed.
+During the varnishing day of 1839, Turner made significant modifications to Regulus.
+While he was known for often making these late changes to his paintings, the overpainting of Regulus is the only case where we have both written and visual descriptions.
+The English artist John Gilbert observed the event, which he described 45 years later in a letter to George Scharf, the director of the National Portrait Gallery.
+The letter was then published by Scharf's successor, Lionel Cust, in the 1895 edition of The Magazine of Art.
+Gilbert claimed that Turner used several large hog bristle brushes to drive flake-white paint into the centre of the canvas in order to create a misty effect, following ruled lines he had drawn to mark the rays of the sun.
+He also notes that, at an angle, the sun seemed to bulge out due to the amount of paint which had been added to the area.
+Analysis performed in 2012 has called many of these details into question.
+No material evidence can be found that guiding lines were drawn for the rays, and the amount of material around the sun was insufficient to have ever produced a protruding effect.
+The flake-white paint Gilbert described was probably megilp, which would have produced the dramatic change in atmosphere that he observed.